pegulabs/terms/privacy_policy.md

-We may share information about you to prevent or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety or other rights and interests of any person, violations of Pegu's [Terms of Service](/terms), or as otherwise required by law or compulsory legal process.
+We may share information about you to prevent or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety or other rights and interests of any person, violations of advicedrop's [Terms of Service](/terms), or as otherwise required by law or compulsory legal process.

 ### 4.5 Compliance